Qualytics/userguide/docs/add-datastores/azure-datalake-storage.md

 !!!note
     Clicking on the **Finish** button will create the source datastore and bypass the **enrichment datastore** configuration step.

-!!!info
+!!!tip
     It is recommended to click on the **Next** button, which will take you to the **enrichment datastore** configuration page.

 ## Add Enrichment Datastore

 Once you have successfully tested and verified your source datastore connection, you have the option to add the enrichment datastore (recommended).
-This datastore is used to store the analyzed results, including any anomalies and additional metadata, in files and tables.
+This datastore is used to store the analyzed results, including any anomalies and additional metadata in files.
 This setup provides full visibility into your data quality, helping you manage and improve it effectively.

 **Step 1**: Whether you have added a source datastore by creating a new datastore connection or using an existing connection, click on the **Next** button to start adding the **Enrichment Datastore**.